 It has been so great to move in to a functional workspace with great light for photographs, storage for props, plenty of space, and a little bit more isolated from the rest of the house.

-I figured that I better hurry up and share the recipe for Watermelon Mint Lemonade before summer was completely over, otherwise we’d end up waiting until next year and I’d probably forget all about the recipe by then.
+I figured that I better hurry up and share the recipe for homemade watermelon lemonade before summer was completely over, otherwise we’d end up waiting until next year and I’d probably forget all about the recipe by then.

 And even though summer BBQ parties will have to wait until next summer, we will still be grilling out plenty.